Small plane crashes off Transit Road in Swormville

+The tail of a small plane stuck almost straight up from the ground of a wooded area Saturday afternoon in East Amherst, about 300 yards from the runway of the Clarence Aerodome.
+Emergency responders rushed to the aid of the pilot

+Lee Hardy is described as a skilled, veteran pilot from a family rich with history in local aviation.
+Witnesses at the Clarence Aerodome Saturday do not know why Hardy's small plane – which he built with his father – crashed in a thickly wooded area about 200 yards south of the rural landing strip.

-A small plane crashed in a heavily wooded area off of Transit Road in Swormville, just south of the Clarence Aerodrome Airport, according to the manager of the airport and multiple reports from scanner listeners.
+A small plane crashed headfirst in a heavily wooded area off of Transit Road in Swormville, just south of the Clarence Aerodrome Airport, leaving the pilot – the only person on board – injured, according to emergency responders and the manager of the airport.

-The incident took place at about 12:45 p.m., said Swormville Fire Chief Scott Will.
+The incident took place at about 12:50 p.m., according to a report to Amherst Central Fire Control by Swormville Fire Chief Scott Will.

-A Mercy Flight helicopter was transporting one injured person to a hospital, Will said.
+A Mercy Flight helicopter transported one injured person from the scene to Erie County Medical Center.

-The pilot, the only person on board, was injured but alive, said Fred Stanton, the manager of the airport.

 I am with @Tsuj10 on site of a private plane crash in East Amherst.
 The pilot, the only passenger, has been airlifted out for medical attention.
 Fire personnel has departed and the site is now blocked off for investigation. pic.twitter.com/hgyuEbSPDK— libby march (@libbymarch) September 24, 2022

+The manager of the airport identified the pilot as Lee Hardy, 70.
+Hardy was flying from Dundee, near Watkins Glen.
+His brother Jay, who lives in Western New York, rushed to the scene when he heard about the crash.
+As he tried to get through the rough terrain to the crash site, he got his truck stuck but made it in time to to see his brother before he was airlifted to the hospital, said Fred Stanton,

+Hardy’s father Russ, who died in 2013, was a key figure in Clarence Flying Club and built five planes, Stanton said.
+The one that crashed today was the lone active plane of those five planes.
+Lee finished refurbishing the plane after his father’s death, Stanton said.

-Stanton said in a phone interview by the crash scene that a small plane, a Taylorcraft fixed wing single-engine plan, with just the pilot on board was about to land at the Clarence Aerodrome when he abruptly turned "90 degrees," and then "he turned south and barely made it over the trees."
-Stanton said "it appeared that he stalled the wing."
+The Taylorcraft fixed wing single-engine plane was about to land at the Clarence Aerodrome when he abruptly turned "90 degrees," Stanton said.
+Then "he turned south and barely made it over the trees.
+It appeared that he stalled the wing."

 The plane crashed in a densely wooded area a few hundred yards south of the landing strip.

-Stanton said the plane's front was badly damaged and that the tail was sticking straight up.
+The plane's front was badly damaged and the tail could be seen sticking straight up.

 Stanton wasn't sure what caused the crash.
 "It's a mystery," he said.

+One of the people who called 911 regarding the crash reported from the scene that "the pilot was trapped in the cockpit and had injuries but was alert and talking."

+Crews extricated the pilot from the wreckage, Will said in the report.
+EMTs with Twin City Ambulance evaluated him at the scene.

-The pilot was injured with suspected broken bones and was put on a utility vehicle so that he could be transferred to the Mercy Flight crew, Stanton said.
+Hardy suffered suspected broken bones and was put on a utility vehicle so that he could be transferred to the Mercy Flight helicopter, Stanton said.

-The plane was believed to have taken off from Dundee, in the Finger Lakes region.
+Clarence Center and North Amherst responded to the scene with their off-road vehicles and other equipment to assist.

-The Erie County Sheriff's Office was heading in the investigation into the incident.
+The Erie County Sheriff's Office secured the crash scene and were awaiting investigators from the Federal Aviation Administration and the National Transportation Safety Board.